frcdesign/FRCDesign.org/docs/mechanism-fundamentals/mechanisms/powertransmission.md

     - 25H:
         - 25H Chain stands for Hardened #25, which means that the plates on the chain are thicker.This means that its a bit stronger than the 25 chain.
     - 35:
-        - 35 Chain is the strongest chain there is, and breaking this is a bit challenging (unless you're 1119).
+        - 35 Chain is the strongest chain there is, and breaking this is a bit challenging.
 Best use case is heavy pivots.
 <figure markdown="span">
 ![chain](../../img/mechanism-fundamentals/chain.png){height=50% width=50%}
 </figure>

+<p style="font-size:1rem;">What is Backlash:</p>
+- Backlash is when there is a gap between the teeth of gears or threads, which allows them to move slightly before actually engaging fully.
+This results in a delay in the motion when moving, and its extremely problematic as it introduces errors in positioning, affects the repeatability of your systems, and the systems response time is a bit slower.

+- How to eliminate backlash:
+    - To minimize backlash in your system, you need to ensure that your chains are properly tensioned, or use a belt setup as your final reduction.
+When you assemble gearboxes apply [shim tape](https://www.mcmaster.com/products/shims/shim-tape-6/).
+In FRC, the hex shafts are not all the exact same size, and this causes slop between the gear and shaft, and in gearboxes this slop accumulates.
+The way that 4414 shims all their position controlled subsystems is by cutting strips around 1.5x the width of the actual gear, and then apply the tape onto 1-2 faces depending on the tolerance of the shaft.
-How To Tension Chain:
+<p style="font-size:1rem;">How To Tension Chain:</p>

   - Turnbuckle:
       - A turnbuckle is a device that is used to attach to two links, and tighten the chain together to keep the chain tensioned.